Submitting an Application

 - Tips on writing a form or script from the Department of Health and Human Services Office for Protection from Research Risks.

 - Checklist of what to include in an application from the Department of Health and Human Services Office for Protection from Research Risks.

 If you have any questions about the form and supporting materials, please contact the IRB office via email at IRB@swarthmore.edu.

 What happens after handing in the form?

 The board will review your application and get back to you with any comments, questions, or requests for additional information.
 You should respond to these as soon as you can.
-In difficult cases the board may request that you meet with one or more members to sort things out.
 Once the board informs you that your project is approved, you can start your research.
-A written copy of the approval will also be sent.
+You will be able to monitor the status of your submitted materials.

 How long does approval last?

-Approval typically lasts for one year, or until the research is complete—whichever is shorter.
-If your project lasts longer than a year you must hand in a renewal application along with a cover letter that includes:
+Approval typically lasts for one year, or until the research is complete — whichever is shorter.
+If your project lasts longer than a year you must submit a continuting review application through IRB Manager